 In most cases, your own common sense will be enough to keep you from being sucked into false claims about water ionizers and ionized water.
 A little research will yield a lot of information about the components used to make water ionizers and the safety and stability of these products.

 You’ll also find a number of noted health professionals who recommend ionized water to their patients and drink the water themselves.
-There are several noted researchers who have agreed that drinking ionized alkaline water offers potential for cellular regeneration and disease prevention.
+There are several noted researchers who have agreed that drinking ionized alkaline water offers the potential for cellular regeneration and disease prevention.

 Before you buy into myths, hype or spin about dangers – consider the source, look for the “full story,” not just the selected “snippet” and then take a look at the number of professionals – and their qualifications – recommending ionized alkaline water for treatment and prevention of disease.